Treewill/data-types/datatypes/README.md

   1. `lib` where you'll find a prepared implementation.
      Or you can put your own in here if you are implementing it yourself.
+  2. `lib-bin` where you can find some code for the testing programs to use.
-  2. `test` where you can find the google test test cases.
+  3. `test` where you can find the google test test cases.
-  3. `bin` where you will find some helpful programs to get you started.
+  4. `bin` where you will find some helpful programs to get you started.